 Kimley-Horn also completed roadway design for a gateway between Beach Drive and the Pier entry, which features a road diet and four-way stop.

-Key components of the new Pier Approach include:
+Key Elements of the Pier Approach include:

-- Realignment of the existing entry road to dedicate a central space to the pedestrian experience.
+- Realignment of the existing entry road to dedicate a central space to the pedestrian experience

 - Sustainable stormwater management improvements

-- Public tram access across the approach and out to the pier
+- Public tram access across the approach and out to the Pier